 Despite the overwhelming experimental evidence, and theoretical understanding of complex polarization, the complexity is not recognized in many areas of science and most treatments of electrodynamics and Maxwell's equations.
 The implications of complex dielectric behavior for transient properties is not apparent in the classical approach focused on sinusoids at one frequency.
-In the present world, we are interested in atomic motions which are nearly white noise, with an extraordinarily large numbers of reversal of directions in even $10^{-15}$ sec and so the simplifications of sinusoidal analysis at one frequency are not of much help.
+In the present world, we are interested in atomic motions which are nearly white noise, more or less the sum of sinusoids of all frequencies, with an extraordinarily large numbers of reversal of directions in even 10^{-15} sec and so the simplifications of sinusoidal analysis at one frequency are not of much help.
 We hope the following discussion makes clear how confusion arose and so makes it easier to move towards reality and whatever clarity it permits.